ISSUE 03

 And I think that to me was like, wow this book has legs.
 It’s not just gonna live online where people will forget about it.
 But maybe someone years from now will just stumble upon it and have this cool experience of learning about this community.

 I think books are incredible.
-Like we refer to books all the time to learn about the past, and to have one addition to this almost, like, collection—
+Like we refer to books all the time to learn about the past.
+And to have one addition to this almost, like, collection—

 KENNY

+And how books play off of technology to contain and remain the same over time.
 I think the thing that makes me think about is—I had one other question about the documentary LA 92.
 It makes me think about kind of the media narratives that get told about a time that become the way that we remember the past in the future.

 EMANUEL